 Mary Jane Edwards says:

 “I feel incredibly fortunate to be appointed Interim Director of The Arts Foundation, which has long championed the importance of creative practice and its vital contribution to society.
 I look forward to working closely with existing and new partners, and critically, resourcing and supporting artists at a pivotal moment in their creative development.”

 Mary Jane Edwards has a background in social and visual arts and has held senior roles in several public arts institutions in the UK, including Cement Fields, FACT and Metal Liverpool.
 In addition to the arts, Mary Jane has worked in social policy, with a particular focus on youth employment within the creative industries, and social finance for common good.
-She also established and co-led environmental art collective, Shrinking Space, which connects the practices of artists, scientists, and researchers with a focus on ecology and environmental sciences.
+She also established and co-led an environmental art collective, which connects the practices of artists, scientists, and researchers with a focus on ecology and environmental sciences.
 Mary Jane is an Honorary Fellow and Advisory Board Member of the University of Liverpool Science and Literature Hub.

 Dennis Chang, Bolton & Quinn

 +44 (0) 20 7221 5000 / firstname.lastname@example.org